AtaGowani/AtaGowani/README.md

 ### Hi there, I'm Ata 👋🏽

-- 👨🏽‍ A software engineer, musician, and educator
+- 👨🏽‍ A software engineer
 - 📍 Located in Texas...looking for my next move
 - 😄 Pronouns: ✨he/him✨